medialab/gazouilloire/README.md

     }
   ```

-- Setup extra options:
+#### - resolve_redirected_links

-  - **resolve_redirected_links**: set to `true` or `false` to enable or disable automatic resolution of all links found in tweets (t.co links are always handled, but this allows resolving also all other shorteners like bit.ly).
+Set to `true` or `false` to enable or disable automatic resolution of all links found in tweets (t.co links are always handled, but this allows resolving also all other shorteners like bit.ly).

+#### - grab_conversations
-  - **grab_conversations**: set to `true` to activate automatic iterative collection of all tweets to which collected tweets are answering (warning: one should account for the presence of these when processing data, it often results in collecting tweets way out of the collection time period).
+Set to `true` to activate automatic iterative collection of all tweets to which collected tweets are answering (warning: one should account for the presence of these when processing data, it often results in collecting tweets way out of the collection time period).

+#### - catchup_past_week
-  - **catchup_past_week**: Twitter's free API allows to collect tweet up to 7 days in the past only which gazouilloire does by default, set this option to `false` to disable this and only collect tweets posted after the collection was started.
+Twitter's free API allows to collect tweet up to 7 days in the past only which gazouilloire does by default, set this option to `false` to disable this and only collect tweets posted after the collection was started.

+#### - download_media
-  - **download_media**: set `"download_media": {"photo": true, "video": false, "animated_gif": false}` to activate automatic downloading of photos posted by users, without videos or gifs (this does not include images from social cards).
+Set `"download_media": {"photo": true, "video": false, "animated_gif": false, "media_directory": "path/to/media/directory"}` to activate automatic downloading of photos posted by users, without videos or gifs (this does not include images from social cards).
 All fields can also be set to `true` to download everything.
 Setup the `media_directory` field in complement to setup the absolute path where Gazouilloire should store the images and videos on the machine.

+#### - timezone
-  - **timezone**: adjust the timezone within which tweets timestamps should be computed.
+Adjust the timezone within which tweets timestamps should be computed.
 Allowed values are proposed on Gazouilloire's startup when setting up an invalid one.

+### Disk space
 Before starting the collection, you should make sure that you will have enough disk space.
 It takes about 1Go per million tweets collected (**without** images and other media contents).